freenandes/freenandes.github.io/src/content/see/06-problem-solving.md

 ---
 title: "Problem-solving"
 ---
-### Can you provide an example of solving a challenging design problem?
+### Provide an example of solving a challenging design problem?